 In Hawaii, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Hawaii's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
 This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Hawaii, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+Yes.
+You can make your own will in Hawaii, using Nolo's Quicken WillMaker & Trust.
+However, you might want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Hawaii, you must be:

-You must make your will on hard copy.
-It cannot be on an audio, video, or any other digital file.
-(Although, see "Can I Make a Digital or Electronic Will?" below.)
-Hawaii does permit handwritten wills (Haw.
-Rev. Stat. § 560:2-502), but they are usually not a good idea.
+You must make your will in writing on paper.
+It can't be on audio or video, or a digital file.
+(See "Can I Make a Digital or Electronic Will?" below.)

 To finalize your will in Hawaii:

 Your witnesses must sign your will within a reasonable time after witnessing you sign it or acknowledge it as your will.
-Haw.
-Rev. Stat. § 560:2-502.
-Holographic wills do not have to be witnessed as long as the signature and material parts of it are in the will maker's handwriting.
-Haw.
-Rev. Stat. § 560:2-502.
+(Haw.
+Rev. Stat. § 560:2-502 (2025).)

 To make your will self-proving, you and your witnesses will go to the notary and sign an affidavit that proves who you are and that each of you knew you were signing the will.
-Haw.
-Rev. Stat. § 560:2-504.
+(Haw.
+Rev. Stat. § 560:2-504 (2025).)

 In Hawaii, you may revoke or change your will at any time.
 You can revoke your will by: